Tin Soldier 2019

 If we go back 100 years, Semillon was responsible for probably 95% of the wine made in this country.
 Tim James’ research on the variety suggests that the red mutation may at one time have been even more common than the white.
 I’m really fascinated by the idea of the kind of wines that would have been made in the old days using these mixed vineyards, and this led me to the idea of fermenting the grapes on their skins for a few days.

 The one thing we wanted to avoid here, was making a ‘gimmick’ wine.
 In the run up to our first harvest of this wine, we were still considering what our approach might be to this unique varietal.
 While sampling the vineyard and tasting the grapes, we hit on the idea of fermenting it on skins to bring out the wonderful skin tannins and hopefully extract some of that wonderful colour.
 The extraction is managed very carefully to retain a delicacy in the wine, while bringing out a lot of complexity.
+Through the years we have also included a portion of the wine that is directly whole-bunch pressed with no skin fermentation.
+This portion helps to lift the aromatic profile of the wine, and achieve this wonderful interplay of fruit and savoury tones that we enjoy in the wine.

 It is truly a wine we love.